 The Truth-Seeker's Handbook: A Science-Based Guide

 Fortunately, cognitive and behavioral scientists have uncovered many useful strategies for overcoming our mental flaws.
 This book presents a variety of research-based tools for ensuring that our beliefs are aligned with reality.
-With examples from daily life and an engaging style, the book will provide you with the skills to avoid thinking errors and help others to do so, preventing disasters and facilitating success for yourself, those you care about, and our society.
+With examples from daily life and an engaging style, the book will provide you with the skills to avoid thinking errors and help others to do so, preventing disasters and facilitating success for yourself, those you care about, your organization, and our society.

 1. Digital version: $4.99 on Amazon.